Representing data in words: A context engineering approach: Constructing the prompt

 \subsection{Tell it how to answer}

-The "tell it how to answer" step is a two-part process that involves providing the LLM with strict guidelines on response structure and incorporating a few-shot prompting technique.
-The instruction part of this step can be used to detail strict instructions such as “answer in $3$ concise sentences” or “only use the data provided”.
+The "tell it how to answer" step is a two-part process that involves providing the LLM with guidelines on response structure and incorporating a few-shot prompting technique.
+Firstly, the instruction part of this step can be used to detail instructions such as “answer in $3$ concise sentences” or “only use the data provided”.
 These directives serve as a precise framework, specifying the desired format and tone of the LLM’s responses.
-The instructions provided to the football scout application are shown here:

-The second part, the few-shot prompting technique, demonstrates examples of how the LLM should adhere to the instructions.
-This involves including example pairs of user input and corresponding assistant responses within the prompt.
+Secondly, few-shot prompting is used to demonstrate examples of how the LLM should adhere to the instructions.
+This involves including example pairs of statistical descriptions and corresponding assistant responses within the prompt.
 These pairs also reinforce the explicit directive given.
-An example of the user-assistant pairs is shown in Table~\ref{tab:table_wvs_tell_it_how_to_answer}.

 We found this step to be essential, significantly improving the quality of the LLM's responses.
-These examples act as a subtle yet powerful set of instructions, guiding the LLM on how to handle the data.
-They influence various aspects of the response, including structure, formatting, tone, tense, and which elements to emphasise.
-The LLM closely adheres to these patterns when discussing similar data, ensuring consistency and clarity in the responses.
+These examples influence various aspects of the response, including structure, formatting, tone, tense, and which elements to emphasise.
+The LLM then closely adheres to these patterns when discussing similar data, ensuring consistency and clarity in the responses.